polkadot-developers/substrate-docs/content/md/en/docs/main-docs/test/benchmark.md

 limiting the number of elements in a vector, limiting the number of iterations in a `for` loop, etc...

-Examples of end-to-end benchmarks can be found in the [pallets provided by Substrate](../), and the specific details on how to use the `benchmarks!` macro can be found in [its documentation](./src/lib.rs).
+Examples of end-to-end benchmarks can be found in the pallets provided by Substrate, and the specific details on how to use the `benchmarks!` macro can be found in its' documentation.

 ## Testing Benchmarks